ngjunsiang/laymansguide-src/issue009/issue009.md

+Last issue, I talked about HTTP response headers, and how they inform the client about the request status using a status code.
+Let’s talk about the HTTP request today.
 An HTTP request header looks like this:

 <span align="center">
 ![An HTTP request header](https://github.com/ngjunsiang/laymansguide/blob/master/issue009/issue009_01.png?raw=true)